Style Guides

 These colours do not appear in the NHS brand colours or NHS Digital Service manual (includes Sass variables).

-Colours for NHS-R Community outputs like the website, slides and themes are based on the NHS brand colours listed.
+Colours for NHS-R Community outputs like the website, slides and themes are based on the NHS brand colours listed and used on the OGL v3.0 licence.

 Themes